markproy/bird-classification-workshop/docs/lab6-text-notification.md

 # Lab 6 - Configure SMS text notification

 In this lab, you will configure automatic SMS text notification whenever a bird species identification message is published on SNS.
+Instead of looking up results in CloudWatch, you will immediately get them as a text on your cell phone.
 Here are the steps:

 1. Create an SNS topic
 2. Configure a new subscription to your SNS topic